MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/about-client-installation-properties.md

 After the client installs and properly registers with the site, it starts the referenced task sequence.
 If client registration fails, the task sequence won't start.

 > [!NOTE]
 > The task sequence launched by **PROVISIONTS** uses the **Default Client Settings**.
-Since the task sequence launched by **PROVISIONTS** launches immediately after the client registers, it will not be part of any Collection that custom client settings are deployed to.
-Custom client settings therefore are not processed or applied.
-For this reason certain client settings necessary for the task sequence to work properly may need to be changed in the **Default Client Settings**.
-Examples include **Enable clients to use a cloud management gateway** and **Allow access to cloud distribution point**, both found under **Cloud Services**, and **PowerShell execution policy** found under **Computer Agent**.
-If these client settings are not desired after the task sequence completes, deploy new custom client settings reversing the settings.
+This task sequence starts immediately after the client registers, so it won't be part of any collection to which you've deployed custom client settings.
+The client doesn't process or apply custom client settings before this task sequence runs.
+>
+> For the task sequence to work properly, you may need to change certain settings in the **Default Client Settings**.
+For example,
+>
+> - **Cloud Services** group: **Enable clients to use a cloud management gateway** and **Allow access to cloud distribution point**
+> - **Computer Agent** group: **PowerShell execution policy**
+>
+> If devices don't need these client settings after the task sequence completes, deploy new custom client settings to reverse the default settings.

 ### RESETKEYINFORMATION